 Check out your local library for a selection of audio books.
 Alternatively, bookstores and online retailers will have a wide variety of books on CD.
 If you would prefer an instant download option to use on devices, check out iTunes or Audible (available through Amazon) which offers a 30-day free trial and then a monthly subscription membership.

-Do your kids listen to audio books?
-Comment below and tell us what they enjoy listening to – we would love to hear from you!
+Do you listen to audio books?
+Do you have any recommendations for audio books for kids?
+Leave a comment below and let us know – we’d love to hear from you!